 This statement comes just days after the signing of a 3.5 billion euro deal with multinational companies in India and Singapore.
 The investment will see the development of the country’s road infrastructure, including the construction of a 1,000 kilometer road, as well as the creation of special economic zones dedicated to wood processing, palm cultivation and the construction of 5000 social houses in the capital, Libreville.

 After taking over from his father who died last year, Ali Bongo promised to modernize and diversify a stagnating Gabonese economy whose main income earner, oil, is exploited by the French group Total.
-For some observers, Ali Bongo is symbolically "killing" his father’s memory by departing from the country’s traditional FranceAfrique relations.
+For some observers, Ali Bongo is symbolically “killing” his father’s memory by departing from the country’s traditional FranceAfrique (the term refers to France’s influential networks in Africa, an integral component of diplomatic relations between France and its former African colonies) relations.

 End of FranceAfrique in Gabon?